 Wall Street, for all its investment in capacious shrines to commerce, continued to see much of its bartering, buying and selling take place at curbside.
 Wily curbstone traders and their more or less seasoned clientele thronged the sidewalks outside the Exchange; the traders kept accounts with nearby banks but otherwise conducted their business with little scrutiny.
 It was apparently this kind of transaction that caused such questionable practices to “flare up” at a time when Whitehead, in partnership with his wife’s cousin James C. Parker, operated a small brokerage at 46 Wall, across from the outlet of Hanover Street.9

 On the last Saturday in June 1841, broker George H. Healey bought approximately $9000 in canal company securities from three small firms, including that of Parker & Whitehead, paying for the investments from a bank account that had been closed the previous day.
-When apprehended, Healey incriminated one of his creditors, James B. Taylor, whose notoriety for dubious land speculations and “other fancy doings” heightened interest in the case.10 Both Healey and Taylor were placed under arrest, although Taylor’s bail was soon reduced on a technicality.11
+When apprehended, Healey incriminated one of his creditors, James B. Taylor, whose notoriety for dubious land speculations and “other fancy doings” heightened interest in the case.10 Both Healey and Taylor were placed under arrest, although Taylor’s bail was soon reduced on a technicality and his embezzlement charges dismissed.11

 The revelations opened an unusual window on the doings of Wall Street, which rarely “penetrate the purlieus of the Police Office.”12 Even “respectable” stock traders worried about the shadow of scandal.
 Any financial loss sustained by Parker & Whitehead, however, was presumably repaired: Whitehead recalled his early Wall Street years as “quite prosperous,”13 and Parker & Whitehead, while it was one of many firms to fail later in the 1840s, could afford to take quarters in the new Merchants’ Exchange when the building was completed in 1842.14 After he had found another, somewhat less adventurous livelihood, the Exchange remained Whitehead’s business address, where he continued to advertise his services as a broker into the 1850s.15 Such were the vagaries of business in a volatile age.